Juniata College Student Conduct Philosophy

 Compliance with local, state, and federal laws are considered to be included in the Juniata student Code of Conduct.
 While the Juniata College student Code of Conduct process is distinct from legal criminal and civil proceedings, alleged violations of federal, state, and local laws may be investigated and addressed under the Code of Conduct.
 When an offense occurs, the College’s conduct process will usually go forward notwithstanding any criminal complaint that may arise from the same incident.

-The College reserves the right to exercise its authority of interim suspension upon notification that a student is facing criminal investigation and/or complaint.
-Interim suspensions are imposed by the Assistant Dean of Students until a hearing can be held, typically within 10 working days.
-Within that time, the suspended student may request an immediate hearing in writing to the Assistant Dean of Students to show cause for why the interim suspension should be lifted.
-If an immediate hearing is held, this hearing will serve to determine whether the interim suspension is continued, but will not serve in place of the conduct hearing.
+Show Cause Hearing: In the case of interim suspensions, the suspended student may request an immediate hearing in writing to the Dean of Students Office to show cause for why the interim suspension should be lifted.
+If an immediate hearing is held, this hearing will serve to determine whether the interim suspension is continued but will not serve in place of the conduct hearing.

 Community Behavioral Standards